alexkharlam/alexkharlam/README.md

 ✅ Notes application, where you can create and delete notes and categories, sort notes by categories.
 Created only with Javascript, Html and Css.
 I used MVC architecure for Javascript code, to conveniently separate modules and control UI.

 ### Social links
-I don't have much in my social media, but if you want, you can check them)
+I don't have much in my social media, but if you want, you can check them) Also you can text me, I'm always open to conversation🙂 [Instagram](https://www.instagram.com/a__kharlam/)
-   [Instagram](https://www.instagram.com/a__kharlam/)
    [Facebook](https://www.facebook.com/profile.php?id=100073837724902)
    [Telegram](https://t.me/KHARLAM0)